wcook1/Lab_7/README.md

 **Volume Map**: Docker Containers are destroyed when you exit the container, which means all the data will be lost.
 Volume mapping is used to save the important data before destroying the container.
 A directory from host pc is mapped to a directory in the container.
 Changes made in the mapped directory in the docker container is reflected in the host pc.
 Save the important data in the mapped directory inside the container.

+## Installing the docker and portainer and building a docker image
 **The commands given in each step below are meant to be copied and pasted in the terminal**.
+Refer to the repository **ENRE467/Getting_Started** to install the docker files and build the docker image.
 If you want to work on your own computer, install docker and portainer using [this page](https://github.com/ENRE467/Getting_Started/wiki/Installing-Docker-and-Portainer) and build a docker image using [this page](https://github.com/ENRE467/Getting_Started/wiki/Building-a-Docker-Image)

-## Steps
+## Steps for Lab 7

+1. Make sure that you have built the docker image.
-1. Create your own folder on the lab machine so you can save your work.
+2. Remember to create your own folder on the lab machine so you can save your work.
 Also, just to be sure, upload your work to your Github account before you leave the lab.
 Do this in the host pc and not inside the Docker container as `git push` and `git pull` commands will not work inside the container.
 This is because your git repositories does not exist inside the docker container.

-2. Open a terminal window by pressing `Ctrl + Alt + T`.
+3. Open a terminal window by pressing `Ctrl + Alt + T`.
 In the terminal window, navigate to your folder using cd command.
-Now, run the following command to clone the repository for Lab 7:
+If you haven't cloned the repository for Lab 7 already, run the following command to clone the repository for Lab 7:

     ```console
     git clone --recursive https://github.com/ENRE467/Lab_7.git
     ```
+You don't need to repeat this step for subsequent lab sessions if the repository is already cloned.

-3. Navigate to the `Lab_7/src` directory in your folder using cd command.
+4. Navigate to the `Lab_7/src` directory in your folder using cd command.

-4. Visual Studio Code (VSC) is already installed in your systems in the lab.
+5. Visual Studio Code (VSC) is already installed in your systems in the lab.
 You will use VSC to write code in this part of the course.
 To open the src directory in VSC, run the following command:

     ```console
     code .
     ```

-5. Run the following command so that you can see the GUI applications from docker container in the screen of the host pc:
+6. Run the following command so that you can see the GUI applications from docker container in the screen of the host pc:

     ```console
     xhost +local:docker
     ```

-6. Now, you will create a docker container based on the `ur3e_image` image which is already on your lab computer and volume map the src directory in the host pc to the src directory in the docker container.
-To do that, enter the following command (Make sure that you are in the Lab_7/src directory inside the terminal before running this command):
+7. Now, you will create a docker container based on the `ur3e_image` image which is already on your lab computer and volume map the src directory in the host pc to the src directory in the docker container.
+To do that, enter the following command (Make sure that you are in the Lab_7/src directory of your folder inside the terminal before running this command):

     ```console
     docker run -it --rm --name UR3Container --net=host --pid=host --privileged --env="DISPLAY=$DISPLAY" --volume="$PWD:/home/${USER}/catkin_ws/src" --volume="/tmp/.X11-unix:/tmp/.X11-unix:rw" ur3e_image:latest
     ```

-7. Now, you are in the workspace directory in the docker container.
+8. Now, you are in the workspace directory in the docker container.
 This is your catkin workspace.
 Check that the `~/catkin_ws/src` directory contains the files from the `Lab_7/src` directory in your host pc by using the command `ls ~/catkin_ws/src`.
 This will list all the files in your src folder.
 Now, if everything seems good, the first thing you do is build your catkin packages.
 To do that, first go to the workspace directory (if you are not already there) using the command `cd ~/catkin_ws`.
+Run the following command to install any misscating dependencies for the packages:

+    ```console
+    rosdep install --from-paths src --ignore-src -r -y

     To build the workspace, execute the following command:

     ```console
     catkin build
-    ```

-    If any of the packages are missing dependecies and are not built run the following command:

-    ```console
-    rosdep install --from-paths src --ignore-src -r -y
     ```

     After the packages are built, you need to source them so that you can use them in the current terminal window.
 Run the following command to do that: